flatironinstitute/the_well_web/template/docs/reference.md

 ## Data Classes

 The Well provides two main class `WellDataset` and `WellDataModule` to handle the raw data that are stored in `.hdf5` files.
+The [tutorial](tutorials/dataset.ipynb) provides a guide on how to use these classes in a training pipeline.

 ### Dataset